 - The Canyon Spectral CF 7.0 is our best mountain bike of 2019.
 Canyon is renowned for excellent value for money, and with its carbon frame and componentry that shames many higher priced bikes, the Spectral CF 7.0 is definitely no exception.

 - The Spectral feels confident and precise with well-balanced frame geometry.
 The controlled suspension is supportive over less threatening terrain, yet easily soaks up big hits when needed.
 In short, it’s the only mountain bike you’d ever need and one that’s just as well suited to the trail centre as it is to the enduro circuit.

-Finding the best mountain bike to buy: What you need to know
+Choosing the best mountain bike for you

 The basic areas you’re looking at are weight, suspension, brakes, gears and materials.
-That’s a super simple way to shop for your bike but that keeps it simple and unless you’re a seasoned rider, it’s enough.

 Mountain bikes, despite the name, are actually do-it-all machines.
 It's just they're made with certain specialities in mind.
 For this reason they break down into categories including downhill, trail, enduro and even electric bikes.
 So first you need to ask yourself, what is this bike for?

 • TRAIL – for the most all-round mountain bike, your best bet is a trail bike as its frame and wheels can handle flats as well as hills.